 his Is Naija: A Football Story is an 18-minute documentary created in collaboration with Nike Football.
-The video presents a fresh narrative of the Nigerian football story; showing how football is/has been viewed over several generations.
+The video by Andrew Dosunmo presents a fresh narrative of the Nigerian football story; showing how football is/has been viewed over several generations.

 The 2018 Russian World Cup has created a sort of fever which managed to touch every single person including occasional football watchers like myself.
 From the unveiling of the Nigerian Jersey to the PR that surrounded the event, and the videos created by several popular Nigerian musicians and artists in collaboration with multinational brands, the football fever profoundly united Nigerians in a way few things have in a very long while.